Anti-Modern Slavery and Human Trafficking

 The HR department will liaise with other relevant departments such as the QA & Compliance and the Legal team to ensure that risk analysis and investigations/due diligence in relation to modern slavery and human trafficking is carried out as required.

-HR will ensure that Employees are given adequate and regular training on the issue of modern slavery so that everyone understands and complies with this policy.
+HR will ensure that employees are reminded of their responsibilities and compliance required on the issue of modern slavery so that everyone understands and complies with this policy.

 Relevant Policies and Practices